Call of Duty: Warzone Season 4 changes will force players into close combat

 Modern Warfare changes

 Modern Warfare multiplayer will get a new map, a new Ground War battlefield, and a Gunfight map.

-The latest multiplayer maps for 6-versus-6 players are Zhokov Scrapyard and Hardhat.
+The latest multiplayer maps for 6-vs.-6 players are Zhokov Scrapyard and Hardhat.
 In addition, there will also be a Gunfight playlist during the Free Access Weekend featuring seven maps.

 Owners of the full version of Modern Warfare can get Zhokov Scrapyard, a standard multiplayer map from Call of Duty: Modern Warfare 2.
 It’s a frenetic map with a scrapped airliner in the middle of it.
 I remember this as a frenetic, small map where death comes fast.
 You can use full-metal jacket bullets to pierce the airplane hull to hit enemies.